 Depress the "on/off" button (D.) once to turn the unit on (depress it again to turn the unit off).

-Depending on whether you are in a touchprobe or airborne mode, you will immediately begin to hear the translated ultrasonic signal from that sensor.
+Depending on whether you are in contact or airborne mode, you will immediately begin to hear the translated ultrasonic signal from either the airborne sensor (A.), or the touch probe sensor (B.).

 Using the modes...